ScottSchaen/stupid-easy-excel-tips/README.md

 - - - -

 ## 3. Make the Quick Access Toolbar useful.
 By default, you’re multiple clicks away from opening files, creating new files, or printing.
 That's not right!
 Add all of these features and more to the quick access toolbar.
 They will always be there for you.
+This also works in other Microsoft applications!

 <img src="/images/quick_access.png" width="500px" />